Inference for Interval-Identified Parameters Selected from an Estimated Set: Reality Check Power Comparison

 and

-For a sample size of $n=100$, Figure \ref{fig: ARP comp} plots the power curves of the hybrid \cite{ARP23} test and the test implied by our hybrid CI for three different DGPs within the framework of this example, as well as the true identified interval for the ATE.
+For a sample size of $n=100$, we generated $\hat p$ from a $\mathcal{N}(p,\Sigma)$ distribution.\footnote{Note that in this problem, the value of $\Sigma$ is implied by the value of $p$.} Figure \ref{fig: ARP comp} plots the power curves of the hybrid \cite{ARP23} test and the test implied by our hybrid CI for three different DGPs within the framework of this example, as well as the true identified interval for the ATE.
 The DGP corresponding to $p=(.08,.001,.001,.073,.139,.473)'$ is calibrated to the probabilities estimated by \cite{BP13} in the context of a treatment for high-cholesterol (specifically, by the drug cholestyramine).\footnote{\cite{BP13} estimate $p$ to equal $(.081,0,0,.073,.139,.473)'$.
 If the true DGP is set exactly equal to this, Assumption \ref{ass: variance restriction} would be violated.
-We therefore slightly alter the calibrated probabilities.} The DGP corresonding to $p=(.25,.25,.25,.25,.25,.25)'$ generates completely uninformative bounds for the ATE.
+We therefore slightly alter the calibrated probabilities.} The DGP corresponding to $p=(.25,.25,.25,.25,.25,.25)'$ generates completely uninformative bounds for the ATE.
 And the DGP corresponding to $p=(.01,.44,.01,.01,.01,.54)'$ generates quite informative bounds.

 We can see that overall, the power of the test implied by our hybrid CI is quite competitive with that of \cite{ARP23}.
 Interestingly, it appears that our test tends to be more powerful than that of \cite{ARP23} when the true ATE is larger than the hypothesized one, which can be seen from the hypothesized ATE lying to the left of the lower bound of the identified interval, and vice versa.
 Although the main innovation of our inference procedures is really their validity in the presence of data-dependent selection, the exercise of this section is reassuring for the informativeness of the procedures we propose as they are quite competitive in the absence of selection.